Yu Shiji: During Emperor Yang's reign

 In 604, Emperor Wen died and was succeeded by his son Emperor Yang.
 Emperor Yang was impressed with Yu's talent and began to promote him, particularly after Liu Guyan (柳顧言), the head of the Palace Library, endorsed Yu, and Yu was promoted to be the deputy head of the legislative bureau.
 His mother soon died, however, and he left imperial service to serve a mourning period, although Emperor Yang soon recalled him to governmental service.
 Emperor Yang made him, along with Niu Hong (牛弘), Su Wei, Yuwen Shu, Zhang Jin (張瑾), Pei Yun (裴蘊), and Pei Ju in charge of selecting and promoting officials, and they were known as the "seven nobles of officialdom."
 However, it was said that the actual selective powers were in Yu's hands, and that Yu became exceedingly corrupt, making recommendations based on the amount of bribes that he received.
-It was further said that he was so enamored with his second wife Lady Su that he spent much of his gains in impressing and decorating her.
+It was further said that he was so enamored with his second wife Lady Sun that he spent much of his gains in impressing and decorating her.
 He thus became despised by the people, particularly in comparison to his brother Yu Shinan, who was praised for his integrity.
 It was said that a major reason why Emperor Yang trusted Yu greatly was that Yu was good at figuring out what he intended and following it, notwithstanding any adverse impact such decisions might have on the government or the populace.
 He appeared to suffer no adverse consequences from his son Yu Zirou (虞子柔)'s joining the rebellion of Yang Xuangan in 613, and even Yu Zirou was not executed after Emperor Yang's forces defeated Yang Xuangan.

 In the fall of 615, while Emperor Yang was touring the northern frontier of his empire, the Eastern Turkish (Tujue) leader Shibi Khan launched a surprise attack against Yanmen Commandery.
 His wife, the Chinese princess Yicheng, sent her kinsman the emperor a secret warning about the attack but the emperor was only able to reach the commandery seat at present-day Daixian in Shanxi.
-The khan then put the town under siege on September 11.Sima Guang, Zizhi Tongjian, Vol. 182.
+The khan then put the town under siege on September 11.
 Emperor Yang was frightened, but Yu suggested that he try to restore the morale by announcing publicly that he was terminating the campaigns against Goguryeo and would award the soldiers greatly if they could lift the siege.
 Following his brother-in-law Xiao Yu's advice, however, the emperor also sought further help from Princess Yicheng, who sent her husband a false report of a northern attack on the khaganate.
 Between this report and others informing him of the arrival of Chinese reinforcements, Shibi Khan lifted the siege and returned home.
 With credit for his salvation murky, the emperor followed the advice of Su Wei and others to renege on most of his extravagant promises of reward; he also returned to Luoyang and began planning another expedition against Goguryeo, causing still more disaffection throughout the army.
 Resentment among the people was also aimed at Yu.